hdNguyenPTR/Faeluria-Card-Game/README.md

 Player needs to think how to use the card with limited energy.

 After using 4 energy, the player press the "end turn' to end this turn.

+### Note
+This is an archive, and does not contain full commits etc